Elijah McClain’s manner of death remains ‘undetermined’ in amended autopsy

 “After review of all material available to us at this time, it is my opinion that this 23-year-old, African American male, Elijah McClain, died of complications of ketamine administration following forcible restraint,” the coroner’s office explained.

-The FOX31 Problem Solvers have been working to bring you the most thorough investigations related to the McClain case since August 2019, when McClain was confronted by three police officers, injected with ketamine by paramedics and later died.
+Nexstar’s KDVR has been covering the McClain case since August 2019, when McClain was confronted by three Aurora police officers, injected with ketamine by paramedics and later died.

 There have been many questions about McClain’s cause of death after he was put in a carotid hold and given ketamine.

-An undetermined cause of death case makes it extremely difficult to prosecute a case FOX31’s legal expert George Brauchler said.
+An undetermined cause of death case makes it extremely difficult to prosecute a case, legal expert George Brauchler said.

 Three police officers and two paramedics are facing manslaughter and criminally negligent homicide charges in McClain’s death and are scheduled to appear for an arraignment in November.